 All new clients must review the Behavioral Health Programs Handbook and complete the New Client Packet.

-Please submit the completed New Client Packet with the submission form below, send it directly to email@example.com, or by fax to 907-276-5489.
+Please submit the completed New Client Packet with the submission form below, by email to email@example.com, or by fax to 907-276-5489.

 To submit a completed packet, please enter your email and phone, then select Choose File to upload your finished form.
 Click Send to complete the process.

-VOA Alaska’s outpatient program provides education and intervention to youth in the early stages of addiction.
-Treatment addresses major lifestyle, attitudinal, and behavioral issues that have the potential to undermine the goals of treatment and/or impair the individual’s ability to cope with major life tasks without the addictive use of alcohol or illicit substances.
+The program is approximately 12 weeks in length.
+Treatment addresses major lifestyle, attitudinal and behavioral issues that have the potential to undermine the goals of treatment and/or impair the individual’s ability to cope with major life tasks without the addictive use of alcohol or illicit substances.
 This level of care also supports VOA Alaska’s Continuing Care Program (CC) that is utilized for individuals to provide a decrease of services while increasing supports in the community that includes ongoing monitoring, support and modification of their individualized relapse prevention plans as they endure new experiences on their journey in recovery.

 School-Based Mental Health

-ARCH believes in supporting the intellectual, social, emotional, and physical development of each client.
-McKinley Heights School, ARCH’s educational program, is committed to promoting and protecting student’s health, well-being, and ability to learn by encouraging lifelong habits of healthy eating and physical activity.
+McKinley Heights is committed to promoting and protecting student’s health, well-being, and ability to learn by encouraging lifelong habits of healthy eating and physical activity.
 Read the full McKinley Heights School Wellness Policy here.